HHCHunter/HITMAN/README.md

 ## QuickBMS
 Scripts and Hashlist to be used with QuickBMS.
 This is used to extract the game archives.
+Originally written by Aluigi & the team at Zenhax.

 ## Textures
 Used to convert HITMAN's textures to Direct Draw Surfaces.
 Original source from Xentax User [https://github.com/cippyboy](cippyboy)

 ## h6xxtea
-This is used to decrypt thumbs.dat for editing and re-encrypt it for the engine to use after editing.
-The thumbs.dat file is HITMAN's engine configuration file.
-For unknown reasons IOI decided to encypt this file, which is a useful file for people who want to make extended configuration changes beyond that of in-game settings.
+The thumbs.dat file is HITMAN's engine configuration file. h6xxtea is used to decrypt the thumbs.dat file for editing and re-encrypt later for engine use.

+For unknown reasons IOI decided to encrypt this file with xxtea encyption.
+Not sure why this was done as the file is useful for people who want to make extended configuration changes beyond that of' the limited in-game menu settings.

+## LICENSE & USE
+This repo is licensed under GNU GPL V3, however crediting use of these tools would be appreciated. :)